Mathematical Methods of Theoretical Physics

 we obtain that $\textsf{\textbf{U}}_{ef}^\dagger = (\textsf{\textbf{U}}_{ef})^{-1}$ and $\textsf{\textbf{U}}_{fe}^\dagger = (\textsf{\textbf{U}}_{fe})^{-1}$.

 Note also that the {\em composition} holds; that is, $\textsf{\textbf{U}}_{ef} \textsf{\textbf{U}}_{fg}= \textsf{\textbf{U}}_{eg}$.

-If we identify one of the bases ${\frak B}$ and ${\frak B}'$ by the Cartesian standard basis, it becomes clear that, for instance, every unitary operator $\textsf{\textbf{U}}$ can be written in terms of an orthonormal basis ${\frak B}=\{{\bf f}_1, {\bf f}_2, \ldots , {\bf f}_n\}$ by ``stacking'' the vectors of that orthonormal basis ``on top of each other;'' that is \marginnote{For proofs and additional information see \S 5.11.3, Theorem 5.1.5 and subsequent Corollary in \cite{Joglekar-I}}
+If we identify one of the bases ${\frak B}$ and ${\frak B}'$ by the Cartesian standard basis, it becomes clear that, for instance, every unitary operator $\textsf{\textbf{U}}$ can be written in terms of an orthonormal basis of the dual space ${\frak B}^\ast=\{ \langle {\bf f}_1 \vert , \langle {\bf f}_2 \vert \ldots , \langle {\bf f}_n \vert \}$ by ``stacking'' the conjugate transpose vectors of that orthonormal basis ``on top of each other;''\marginnote{For a quantum mechanical application, see \bibentry{rzbb}} that is, by identifying the basis vectors $\vert {\bf e}_i \rangle $ with elements of the Cartesian standard basis \marginnote{For proofs and additional information see \S 5.11.3, Theorem 5.1.5 and subsequent Corollary in~\bibentry{Joglekar-I}.}